am0wa/tsjam-cli/README.md

 > Webpack does not set global `NODE_ENV` based on mode by default.
 > If you have any external tooling, such as Babel, relying on it, make sure to set it explicitly.
 > https://github.com/webpack/webpack-cli/issues/2362

+### React parts

+Usage: `tsjam-cli --add-react`

+Note: the following changes would be made:

+- install react 18 & react-dom with types
+- create app sample into public and src folders accordingly